HackQuarantine/selfie-bot/README.md

 # Selfie Scraper Discord Bot

-Discord bot to get selfies from the `#selfies` channel and save them locally!
+Discord bot to get selfies from the `#selfie` channel and save them locally!

 ## How does it work?